Fnux8890/Proactive-thesis/Doc-templates/1_Software_Requirements_Specification.md

 ### 1.1 Purpose

-This SRS document provides a complete description of the requirements for the Data-Driven Greenhouse Climate Control System.
-The purpose of the system is to optimize plant health and energy efficiency in greenhouses by integrating real-time sensor data, historical trends, and predictive modeling with artificial intelligence techniques such as genetic algorithms and machine learning.
-This document is intended to outline the functional and non-functional requirements, system constraints, assumptions, and dependencies to ensure clarity among all stakeholders including developers, engineers, researchers, and greenhouse operators.
+This SRS document provides a complete description of the requirements for the Simulation-Based Greenhouse Climate Control Optimization System.
+The purpose of the system is to explore strategies for balancing energy efficiency and simulated plant growth in greenhouses, building upon concepts from the DynaGrow project.
+It leverages ingested historical environmental data and uses plant growth simulation coupled with multi-objective optimization algorithms to determine potentially cost-effective control strategies.
+This document outlines the functional and non-functional requirements for this Master's thesis project, intended for the student developer and supervisor (Jan Corfixen Sørensen).

 ### 1.2 Scope

-The Data-Driven Greenhouse Climate Control System is designed to replace or augment traditional reactive climate control systems with a proactive, predictive solution that:

-- **Collects and integrates sensor data:** Reads real-time environmental parameters (temperature, humidity, CO₂, lighting, etc.) from IoT devices deployed in the greenhouse.
-- **Applies predictive modeling and optimization:** Uses historical data, weather forecasts, genetic algorithms, and machine learning models to predict future climate conditions for optimal control.
-- **Controls greenhouse actuators:** Adjusts heating, ventilation, supplemental lighting, and other climate control mechanisms proactively to improve plant growth while minimizing energy consumption.
-- **Simulates environmental scenarios:** Employs a simulation framework (along with digital twin technology) to validate control strategies before deployment.
-- **Integrates with external systems:** Communicates with existing greenhouse management platforms and external services such as weather forecasting and demand-response energy systems.
+The system will focus on demonstrating the feasibility of optimizing simulated greenhouse control based on historical data.
+The scope includes:

+- **Accessing and preparing ingested data:** Utilizing previously loaded historical greenhouse data (temperature, humidity, CO2) stored in a TimescaleDB database.
+Calculating derived features necessary for simulation and optimization objectives.
+- **Simulating plant growth:** Implementing and configuring a plant growth simulation model (e.g., based on photosynthesis principles relevant to DynaGrow) to estimate growth potential based on environmental inputs.
+- **Applying multi-objective optimization:** Implementing a Multi-Objective Evolutionary Algorithm (MOEA) to find trade-off solutions between minimizing estimated energy cost and maximizing simulated plant growth.
+- **Generating control recommendations:** Outputting the resulting (near-)optimal control strategies (e.g., supplemental light schedules) based on the optimization process.
+- **Logging:** Recording key parameters, inputs, outputs, and objective values for analysis and evaluation.

+**Out of Scope for initial iterations:** Direct control of physical greenhouse actuators, real-time data ingestion (FR-1.4 is optional), integration with live external APIs like weather/energy (FR-1.5 is optional), development of novel simulation models or optimization algorithms (focus is on applying existing concepts).

 ### 1.3 Definitions, Acronyms, and Abbreviations

-- **AI:** Artificial Intelligence
 - **SRS:** Software Requirements Specification
-- **IoT:** Internet of Things
-- **ML:** Machine Learning
-- **UI:** User Interface
-- **API:** Application Programming Interface
-- **ADR:** Architectural Decision Record
-- **Digital Twin:** A virtual representation that serves as the real-time digital counterpart of a physical object or process
+- **MOEA:** Multi-Objective Evolutionary Algorithm
+- **FR:** Functional Requirement
+- **NFR:** Non-Functional Requirement
+- **DB:** Database (specifically TimescaleDB in this project)
+- **PAR:** Photosynthetically Active Radiation (relevant context from DynaGrow)
+- **DLI:** Daily Light Integral (relevant context from DynaGrow)

 ### 1.4 References

-- Project Overview Document: *Data-Driven Greenhouse Climate Control: A Comprehensive Overview*
-- Industry standards for smart agriculture systems
-- Documentation for legacy systems (e.g., DynaGrow, IntelliGrow, ETMPC)
+- *Problem statement - masters thesis in Software engineering-6.pdf* (Defines initial objectives)
+- *DynGrowManual.pdf* (Provides context on system being enhanced, example models/specs)
+- *Dynagrow - multiobjective.pdf* (Details MOEA approach, objectives used in DynaGrow)
+- *(Potentially)* *thesis.pdf* (AGFACAND thesis - for implementation concepts like MOEA structure, model handling)

 ### 1.5 Overview of the Document